legit-gaming/legit-gaming.github.io/StudentFiles/GuessingGameInstructions.md

 2. Delete the alert from step 1, where you displayed the secret number.
 3. Move your console.log statement from Step 1 to the end of the guess funtion.
 4. Flip over to your html file now (Step 3) to add a button that will call this guess function.

+##### Step 4
+1. Set your secret number variable at the top of your file to 0.
+2. Create a Random Number function [call it something like generateRandomNum()], above your guess function.
+3. Within the Random Number function, reset your secret number variable to a random number between 0 and 100.
+* **Make sure to call your function!
+4. Play the game multiple times and notice each time the secret number will change!
+To replay - click the refresh button next to preview in the display window to the right.

+##### Step 5
+1. Create a new variable (before of all the functions) [called something like var message], which will be a global variable at the top of your file , and set the value to an empty string "".
+This variable will store the messsage (too high, too low, etc.), that you will present to the user.
+2. Create a new function which we will use to trigger the message result you will present to the player [e.g. resultMessage()].
+3. Inside the result message function, use an alert to display the message variable to the user, and also print your message variable along with the secret number [e.g. message + " " + secretNum] to the console.
+* **Note: This message will not print when you run your program because we are not calling the funtion anywhere...yet!

+##### Step 6
+1. Within your if/else conditions, remove the alert function and instead set your display message to your message variable which you created in step 5.
+2. Before the end of your guess function, call your resultMessage function.
+3. Comment out the console.log statement within the guess function.

+##### Step 7 - Flip over to your html file to create an input field to collect your users guess

+##### Step 8
+1. Set your user's guess number variable at the top of your file to 0.
+2. At the top of your guess function, before the if statement, add a line of code to set the guess number variable [e.g. guessedNum] to the number input by the user.
+Hint: Use document.getElementById to do this.
+3. Run your game by entering a guess into the input field and selecting the guess/submit button.
+Keep guessing until you are correct.
+Then reset the game by selecting the refresh arrow next to Preview in the display window to the right.

+##### Step 9 - (Start with HTML step 9)
+Let's now display the message to the user on the screen versus in the alert window
+1. Start with step 9 in the html file

+* Once your <div> tag has been added within the html, let's return the message to it.
+2. Remove or comment out the alert from the results message function.
+3. Within the result message function [e.g. resultMessage] create a new variable to hold the result [e.g. var results].
+4. Set this variable to the id for your div, using document.getElementById
+5. Add the following line of code below this variable
+* **results.innerHTML = "&lt;p>" + message + "&lt;/p>";**

+* **Note: in the above line of code, results is the variable name you created in step 2.
+Message is the variable you created in step 5 to hold the message you share with the user.
+* **The above line of code will add the HTML paragraph (made up of the message) to the location of the div tags on the HTML page.

+##### Step 10 - Finally, let's track how many times it takes the user to guess the correct number.
+1. Create a new global variable at the top of your file to capture the count of times a user guesses. [e.g. var count].
+2. At the end of the generate random number function, set the count variable to 0.
+We do this again, so that when we play a new game and pick a new secret number, we also are sure to reset the counter back to 0.
+3. At the top of the guess function, increase the count by 1.
+You can do this many ways, but two examples are using count++  or count = count + 1
+4. Update the messaging within your if/else statement, so that when the correct number is guessed, the message displayed to the user also tells them how many tries it took them.
+* **We put this in the guess function, because it is called every time we select the guess button to submit another try.
+Ultimately, this counter tracks the number of times we hit the button - or take a guess.